Spain is a lot more than Manchego, and below is a small selection of fine cheeses I appreciate.

 To drink: Red Spanish wine from Navarra, Rueda or Penedès.
 Red crianza or reserva from Ribera del Duero, Rioja, Navarra and Priorat.

 The real name is Queso Manchego and it’s a hard ewe’s milk cheese from La Mancha.
-The cheese and sheep race have just about the same name; this is milk from Manchega-sheep.
-This breed is apparently very well customized to the relatively harsh climate of La Mancha.
+The cheese and sheep breed have just about the same name; this is milk from Manchega-sheep.
+This breed is apparently very well customised to the relatively harsh climate of La Mancha.
 Manchego can be both pasteurized (industrially produced), and unpasteurized (farmstead).
 In the latter case, it is marked Artesano.
 Look for it.
 Very characteristic zig-zag pattern on the outside of the rind.
 Has AOP protection.
 Matures for 60 days minimum and up to two years.
 But there is also a Fresco variety which is matured for just two weeks.
 However, this is rarely available outside La Mancha region.
 Curado is medium aged and Viejo is aged for at least one year.
 Manchego is pretty mild.
 Becoming more intense with aging though.
 Color from ivory to straw.
 Crumbly, and the older the more.
 Much the same usage as Parmigiano Reggiano.

 To drink: Mature red wine from Spain.
 First and foremost, Rioja, Ribera del Duero or Priorat.
 Alternatively, a Fino or Manzanilla sherry.